shrihari-prakash/liquid/README.md

 # Node JS OAuth2 Server

-Open source TypeScript implementation of [oauthjs/node-oauth2-server](https://github.com/oauthjs/node-oauth2-server) using Mongo DB with user sign up and login✨
+An open source TypeScript implementation of [oauthjs/node-oauth2-server](https://github.com/oauthjs/node-oauth2-server) based Mongo DB and Redis with user sign up and login✨

+When you start new projects, you typically find that you are writing the login, account creation and authentication logic over and over again.
+This repository provides a plug and play boiler plate code that acts as an authentication and user management server for your other microservices.

+In addition to OAuth, the service provides additional (but usually very needed) functionalities like profile info fetch and follow-unfollow APIs.

 ![Login](images/screenshot-1.png)

 You will require Redis to run this service.
+This is because the service needs to store access and refresh tokens.
 If you don't want a Redis dep, it is possible force the service into using MongoDB as a replacement by changing the option `canUseCacheForToken` to false.
-However, disabling this option is highly discouraged due to data persistence on database.
+However, disabling this option is highly discouraged since tokens that are not revoked permanently stick to the database.

 ### Setup

 1. Run `npm i`.
 2. Copy and rename file `src/public/app-config.sample.json` to `config.json` and replace with your strings.
 3. You can override parameters like MongoDB connection string by using the env name present in `src/service/configuration/options.json`.
-4. Create the following client record in the `clients` colelction:
+4. Create the following client document in the `clients` colelction:

 ```
 {